 Piedmont Central.
 On-campus rooms can vary from a single, private 1 bedroom/1 bath unit up to a 4 bedroom unit with a shared bath.
 Some residence halls have shared bedroom options as well, which come at a lower cost but offer less privacy.

-The rates for the Fall 2022 – Spring 2023 semesters are:
+The total cost for the Fall 2023–Spring 2024 semesters are:

 In addition to housing costs, most students living on-campus opt into the residence hall meal plan.
-For the 2022-2023 school year, meal plans cost an additional $2,161 per semester.
+For the 2023-2024 school year, meal plans cost an additional $2,061 per semester.
 GSU students who opt to live in the Patton, Piedmont Central, and Piedmont North residence halls are automatically enrolled in a 7-day meal plan and do not need to register for a meal plan.
 Students who choose to live in University Commons, Lofts, or the Greek Townhouses have the option to sign up for a meal plan but it is not required.

 Benefits of Living On-Campus at GSU